harishsg993010/neural-state-manipulator/README.md

 A Python library for recording and manipulating the internal neural activations of language models to control their generation behavior.

-This is an alternative for representation engineering and folks no longer need to fine-tune or prompt a model to explicitly control a Large Language Model's generation behavior.
+This is similar to representation engineering but uses unique technique and folks no longer need to fine-tune or prompt a model to explicitly control a Large Language Model's generation behavior.

 notebook for exploring this Neural State Manipulator: https://colab.research.google.com/drive/1gLG9Ef7Z176j3qZcs_abnNoAYxsd_PYq?usp=sharing